-Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that Universal Insurance Holdings, Inc. (NYSE:UVE) is about to go ex-dividend in just three days.
+Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that CSP Inc. (NASDAQ:CSPI) is about to go ex-dividend in just three days.
 Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
 It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Meaning, you will need to purchase CSP's shares before the 19th of August to receive the dividend, which will be paid on the 21st of May.
+Meaning, you will need to purchase CSP's shares before the 19th of August to receive the dividend, which will be paid on the 9th of September.

 Have Earnings And Dividends Been Growing?

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the past 10 years, Universal Insurance Holdings has increased its dividend at approximately 6.8% a year on average.
-That's intriguing, but the combination of growing dividends despite declining earnings can typically only be achieved by paying out a larger percentage of profits.
-Universal Insurance Holdings is already paying out a high percentage of its income, so without earnings growth, we're doubtful of whether this dividend will grow much in the future.
+In the past 10 years, CSP has increased its dividend at approximately 1.8% a year on average.

-So if you're still interested in Universal Insurance Holdings despite it's poor dividend qualities, you should be well informed on some of the risks facing this stock.
+So if you're still interested in CSP despite it's poor dividend qualities, you should be well informed on some of the risks facing this stock.
 We've identified 3 warning signs with CSP (at least 1 which makes us a bit uncomfortable), and understanding these should be part of your investment process.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.